-Thank your stars that the short trek to this stunning, yet simple Kasbah keeps some guests away, so you can gaze over the snowcapped Atlas peaks in peace.
+Thank your stars that the short trek to this stunning yet simple Kasbah keeps some guests away, so you can gaze over the snowcapped Atlas peaks in peace.
 Dinner or a drink (nonalcoholic) in the glass-fronted cabin, which crowns the Kasbah, presents a glorious sense of being on top of the world.
 Just as liberating is the simplicity of the decor of this fully restored mountain stronghold.
 Food is served in a number of locations on the premises, so take your pick.
 All is prepared in-house, from tangy salads to rich tagines.
 The staff is focused, friendly, and knowledgeable about the local area.
-The manager will gladly tell of the hotel's initiatives to contribute to the Berber community, with impressive social programs, which change each year.
+The manager will gladly tell of the hotel's initiatives to contribute to the Berber community, with impressive social programs that change each year.
 But the best-kept secret is the 10-minute climb to the ecolodge that must be done on the back of a pack-mule (there's a reception office in Imlil's center; expect to pay 60 DH for the transfer, plus a small tip).

 - very intimate

 - excellent on-site hammam

 - hotel can organize tours, including a packed lunch

 - seclusion might not be to everyone's liking